JeffreyCA/spleeter-web/README.md

     > npm install
     ```
 4. Start backend and frontend servers (from project directory):

+    Set `DJANGO_SETTINGS_MODULE` to the development settings.
+By default it will use production values.

     ```sh
+    > export DJANGO_SETTINGS_MODULE=django_react.settings_dev
     > npm run dev --prefix frontend & python manage.py runserver 0.0.0.0:8000
     ```
-2. In a separate session, start Huey worker (Redis should be running):
+5. In a separate session, start Huey worker (Redis should be running):
     ```sh
+    > export DJANGO_SETTINGS_MODULE=django_react.settings_dev
     > source env/bin/activate
     > python manage.py run_huey
     ```
+6. Launch **spleeter-web**

+    Navigate to [http://0.0.0.0:8000](http://0.0.0.0:8000) in your browser.

 ## Deploying
-The app in its current state is not ready to be deployed yet!
+The app in its current state is not ready to be deployed yet.